CapricanDRJ/HadesStarCommunityData/docs/corp/9799c33a0ecdcf321ad446a18f4e7f520610d26ec5f13e0c6b7a411dec2e2e46/index.md

 ```
- enter if you have ws scanner
+enter if you have ws scanner}
 ```
 ### Whitestar Bonus ❌